 If you work with emerging readers and writers, explore Charles G. Shaw's book “It Looked Like Spilt Milk.”
 In this pattern story, Shaw tells a story through images that sometimes look like spilt milk.
 The cadence of this story gives emerging readers confidence as they quickly learn the pattern and can "read" along with the story.
 You can also use the pattern, "sometimes it looked like _____, but it wasn't _____" to help emerging writers.

 You can also create this book as part of a station rotation.
-Simply open the activity page on your computer or interactive white board and have each student complete with your help.
+Simply open the activity page on your computer or interactive whiteboard and have each student complete it with your help.
 Just remember to duplicate the template page before each student begins.

 Explore figurative language with elementary students